Sheeba-Samuel/CAESAREvaluation/README.md

 Materials used for the development and evaluation of [CAESAR](https://github.com/CaesarReceptorLight) (CollAborative Environment for
 Scientific Analysis with Reproducibility).

-The repository contains two folders:
+The repository contains three folders:
   * ProvBook
     *  The folder contains the Jupyter notebooks used in the evaluation of [ProvBook](https://github.com/Sheeba-Samuel/ProvBook).
 Each notebook are shared with the provenance information of the execution of Jupyter Notebook.
 Each notebook with its provenance is also shared in RDF (Resource Description Framework) in the turtle format.
 The provenance information stored in the notebook help users to compare the results of the original execution of the notebook with our execution.
   * REPRODUCE-MEOntolgy